pushbits/cli/README.md

 ## Usage

-If you are a normal user of the PushBits server, you will most likely just want to manage your applications.
+If you are a normal user of PushBits, you will most likely just want to manage your applications.
 As an admin, you are possibly trying to manage your users.
 This tool provides help for both use cases.

-In particular, the tool groups the different actions in two separate commands, `application` and `user` As the names suggest, the former lets you configure applications, while the latter deals with users.
+In particular, the tool supports two separate subcommands, `application` and `user` As the names suggest, the former lets you configure applications, while the latter deals with users.

 To use this tool, you need to know the URL of your PushBits instance and the credentials (username and password) of your user.